saved-models/data-utilities/README.md

 Whence installing the utilities is done as:

-    pip install .

-If you are making local changes to any of the scripts in `fisdat/`, run the following (the equivalent of `setup.py`'s `--develop` flag):

 	pip install --editable .

+The `--editable` or `-e` flag is important as it means that updates to the file (i.e. those fetched with git) run immediately.
 Having done this, some new programs are available:

 ## fisdat - validating and working with data files
 ### Operation